-- public safety-for domestic and international law enforcement serving communities plagued by persistent, localized gun violence, in order to identify, locate and deter gun violence; and - security-for law enforcement and security personnel serving universities, corporate campuses, key infrastructure, transportation centers and other areas in which authorities desire to prepare for and mitigate risks related to an activeshooter event.
+- law enforcement- for domestic and international law enforcement serving communities plagued by persistent, localized gun violence, in order to identify, locate and deter gun violence; and - security- for security personnel (which may include law enforcement personnel) serving universities, corporate campuses, key infrastructure, transportation centers and other areas in which authorities desire to prepare for and mitigate risks related to an active-shooter event, and desire to provide a zone of detection coverage surrounding the respective campus or secured area.

 Based on data from the 2015 FBI Uniform Crime Report, we estimate that the domestic market for our public safety solution consists of the approximately 1,400 cities that had four or more homicides per 100,000 residents in 2015.
 The Uniform Crime Report includes information reported directly to the FBI on a voluntary basis by 18,000 city, university and college, county, state, tribal and federal law enforcement agencies.
 We believe that four or more homicides per 100,000 residents represents a significant gun violence problem.
-We estimate that a customer in this market could invest an average of approximately \$400,000 per year for our public safety solution.
+We estimate that a customer in this market could invest an average of approximately \$400,000 per year for ShotSpotter Flex.

-Outside of the United States, we estimate that the market for our public safety solution includes approximately 200 cities in the European Union, Central America, the Caribbean, South America and southern Africa that have at least 500,000 residents.
-We estimate that a customer in this market could invest an average of approximately \$750,000 per year for our public safety solution.
+Outside of the United States, we estimate that the market for our ShotSpotter Flex includes approximately 200 cities in the European Union, Central America, the Caribbean, South America and southern Africa that have at least 500,000 residents.
+We estimate that a customer in this market could invest an average of approximately \$1.0 million per year for our public safety solution.